zeyadmsn07/CodeBROs---CSCE1102-Lab-Project/README.md

 ## Honest note on development

 This project pushed us way beyond what we'd covered in class.
-Boost.Asio async networking, Qt signals/slots across threads, session persistence, real-time sync with loop guards — none of this was material we had seen before.
+Boost.Asio async networking, Qt signals/slots across threads, session persistence, real-time sync with loop guards, fnone of this was material we had seen before.
 We spent a lot of time reading documentation and trying things that didn't work before finding approaches that did.